izhangzhihao/intellij-rainbow-brackets/README.md

 ## Install

+Install it from your browser: just click [this link](https://plugins.jetbrains.com/embeddable/install/10080), and you will see "Install to ...", click it!
+Finally you will see your IDE poped up and click "Ok", and you got it!

 For Windows & Linux - <kbd>File</kbd> > <kbd>Settings</kbd> > <kbd>Plugins</kbd> > <kbd>Marketplace</kbd> > <kbd>Search for "Rainbow Brackets"</kbd> > <kbd>Install Plugin</kbd> > <kbd>Restart IntelliJ IDEA</kbd>

 For Mac - <kbd>IntelliJ IDEA</kbd> > <kbd>Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>Marketplace</kbd> > <kbd>Search for "Rainbow Brackets"</kbd> > <kbd>Install Plugin</kbd>  > <kbd>Restart IntelliJ IDEA</kbd>